sunilkb1/test-flasky-demo-app/README.md

 $ robot basic_tests.robot
 ```
 All the requirement mentioned in requirements.txt must be installed *(robotframework, robotframework-seleniumlibrary)*

-The UI tests are run using default firefox browser. *geckodriver* for the particular platfrom on which the test is run should be downloaded and placed in the default python path
+The UI tests are run using default firefox browser.
+*geckodriver* for the particular platfrom on which the test is run should be downloaded and placed in the default python path

 *geckodriver* can be downloaded from https://github.com/mozilla/geckodriver/releases

 More details here -  https://www.selenium.dev/selenium/docs/api/py/#drivers

-**In both UI and API tests, a *report.html* is generated in the respective folder which contains the test run result report.**
+**For both UI and API tests, *report.html* is generated in the respective folder which contains the test run result report.**